cyrilgoutte/EuroGames16/README.md

 A collection for benchmarking change detection.

+## Reference

-This si the data used in the paper:
+This data is used in our paper:

 Goutte, C., Wang, Y., Liao, F., Zanussi, Z., Larkin, S. and Grinberg, Y. (2018) EuroGames16: Evaluating Change Detection in Online Conversation, Proc.
 11th Language Resources and Evaluation Conference (LREC-2018).

+This would also be the proper bibliographical reference for that resource.

+## Availability

 The dataset is available here: